dasuna/utility-bill-calculation/README.md

 4. Access the application at http://localhost:8080

+### Deploying to Google App Engine

+1. Ensure you have the Google Cloud SDK installed and configured.

+2. Deploy the application:

+gcloud app deploy app.yaml

+3. Access the deployed application at https://your-app.appspot.com

 ## Contributing

 Contributions to this project are welcome.
 If you have suggestions for improvements or would like to report a bug, please open an issue or submit a pull request.